New users often ask this question, “How to check an air compressor’s oil level?”

 Overfilling the Compressor with Oil: What Are the Problems?

-At the time of refilling or changing, if you have put more than of your air compressor oil capacity, a number of problems can arise.
-Most common scenarios are –
+At the time of refilling or changing, if you have put more than your air compressor oil capacity, a number of problems can arise.
+The most common scenarios are –

 - Seepage of oil in the discharge.

 - Leakage of oil through other parts.